microchip-pic-avr-examples/pic16f15244-family-simple-i2c-io-expander/README.md

 **Important:**
 1. RC0 is connected to a potentiometer on RC0.
 This may cause the pin to be stuck at Vdd/Vss.<br>
 2. RC1 is connected to the mTouch(TM) button.
 It is possible to couple enough charge through this button to trigger the IOC circuit on this pin.
+3. RC5 is used as an LED.
+The weak pull-up current may go through this LED, causing unexpected behavior in devices that use the weak pull-up.

 ### With the Curiosity Nano (PIC16F15244)